HiperGlue/SimpleSDL/README.md

 ## How to use

-This project is build using CMake and it is configured to compile as an static library
+This project is build using CMake and compiled as an static library In order to use it just include the .lib/.a file and the include folder into your project

 ## Capabilites and components